11+ guide 11+ basics Updated 1 Apr 2026 5 min read

 • Two families can both be 'doing the 11+' while handling different tests, deadlines, and admissions rules.

 • The useful starting question is not which school is best.
-It is which schools belong in the same realistic route for your family.
+It is which school route your child would actually be entering.

 • Once the route is clear, registration, preparation, results, and preference forms all become easier to manage.